Time-MoE/Time-MoE/README.md

 python torch_dist_run.py main.py -d <data_path>
 ```

-To train Time-MoE from scratch, simply include the `--from_scratch` argument in your command.
+To train Time-MoE **from scratch**, simply include the `--from_scratch` argument in your command.
 Here's how it should look:

 ```bash
 python torch_dist_run.py main.py -d <data_path> --from_scratch